 Can I wear a costume?

 Yes!
 Costumes are encouraged!
 You can wear any costume as long as it is appropriate for the general public, and will not harm you or other participants (no sharp edges, nothing that will trip you or others, no weapons, etc).
-AND…there will be a costume contest at the “Paint the Town Dead” after-party!
+Did you know?
+Zombies have a hard time seeing costumes.
+Really.

 What about spectators?